Josh Naylor Player Props: Guardians vs. Braves

 Josh Naylor At The Plate

-- In 44.0% of his games this season, Naylor has had at least one RBI.
-He's picked up more than one in 20.0% and driven in three or more of his team's runs in seven contests.
+- In 33 games this year (44.0%), Naylor has picked up an RBI, and in 15 of those games (20.0%) he had two or more.
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.